QURelectric/Interior2025/README.md

    ----------------
    From Geany:
      - Press F5, or
-     - Click "Build" → "Execute"
+     - Click the paper airplane icon

    Alternatively, from the terminal:
    'python3 workshop1.py'